dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-mongodb-with-tests-part-1.md

 This command will create a file `src/links/links.controller.ts` and the new controller gets imported in our links module by updating `src/links/links.module.ts`.

-A command parameter `--no-spec` was added to prevent Nest CLI default behaviour of creating a `spec` file which where we write tests for our controller.
+A command parameter `--no-spec` was added to prevent Nest CLI default behavior of creating a `spec` file where we write tests for our controller.
 Although we are going to write tests for it later, we don't need it at the moment.

 ## Create LinksService

-Services are responsible for business logics, such as data storage and retrieval, and is designed to be used by a controller.
+Services are responsible for business logics, such as data storage and retrieval, and are designed to be used by a controller.
 Service is a good candidate to be defined as a provider.

 But what is a provider?
 From Nest documentation, providers are a fundamental concept in Nest.
 Many of the basic Nest classes may be treated as a provider – services, repositories, factories, helpers, and so on.
 The main idea of a provider is that it can be injected as dependency; this means objects can create various relationships with each other, and the function of "wiring up" instances of objects can largely be delegated to the Nest runtime system.